AishwaryaChandel27/AI-Travel-Planner/replit.md

 ## Overview

-This is a Flask-based web application that provides AI-powered travel planning services.
+This is a production-ready Flask-based web application that provides AI-powered travel planning services.
 The application uses Google Gemini AI to generate personalized destination recommendations and detailed travel itineraries based on user preferences.
-It includes a mock booking system for flights, hotels, and activities, with a session-based workflow that guides users through preference collection, itinerary generation, and booking management.
+It includes a comprehensive mock booking system for flights, hotels, and activities, with a session-based workflow that guides users through preference collection, itinerary generation, and booking management.

+## Recent Changes (July 14, 2025)

+✓ Fixed circular import issues in application structure ✓ Created comprehensive README.md with GitHub-ready documentation ✓ Added proper error handling templates (404.html, 500.html) ✓ Created demo script for testing AI features
+✓ Added LICENSE and .gitignore files for open source distribution ✓ Improved navigation icons and user experience
+✓ Enhanced error handling and robustness
+✓ Application is now fully functional and deployment-ready

 ## User Preferences